 Mark is a barrister specialising in crime, extradition, family and civil work.
 He appeared regularly in the High Court (Admin) in relation to extradition appeals, as well as in criminal matters in the Crown Court for both the prosecution and defence.
 He is also experienced in proceeds of crime and prison proceedings.

-Mark accepts instructions in a wide range of civil proceedings, including immigration, property, personal injury and general contract matters.
-Recently, he appeared in an immigration appeal regarding the Home Office refusal of a Residence Card and a judicial review of a decision in an asylum application.
+Mark accepts instructions in a wide range of civil proceedings, including judicial review, immigration, property, personal injury and general contract matters.
+Mark is currently working on the Undercover Policing Inquiry.